awslabs/aws-automated-incident-response-and-forensics/README.md

 - Provide an automated repeatable processes, alligned with the AWS IR White Paper
 - Provide segregation of accounts to operate the automation steps, store artifacts and create forensic environments

+## Limitations
+Note that this framework does not intend to generate artifacts which can be considered as electronic evidence, submissible in court.

 ## Overview of the Framework

 Automated Incident Response and Forensics follows a standard digital forensic process (or phases) consisting of: